Code of Conduct: Live responsibility

 These standards and company values define the way in which we intend to achieve our goals.
 They create the foundation for OXEA being a trustworthy business partner, an attractive employer, and a good neighbor.

-- OXEA considers itself as a dynamic competitor with a high degree of responsibility to its employees, customers, business partners and to the environment.
+- OXEA considers itself to be a dynamic competitor, with a high degree of responsibility to its employees, customers, and the environment.

-- OXEA is continuously improving its systems, work processes and procedures in order to improve the quality of its products and services and to comprehensively fulfill the requirements of its customers.
+- OXEA is continuously improving its systems, working processes, and procedures in order to improve the quality of its products and services and fulfill the requirements of its customers and stakeholders.

 - We strive to continuously increase the value of our company for the benefit of our employees and our stakeholders.